 Under the rules, the secretly chosen murderer was to catch a ‘victim’ alone and say, ‘You’re dead.’
 The person chosen as the district attorney had to identify the murderer.

 Harpo Marx was once the murderer.
 He knew the women guests sometimes used a bathroom at the back of the house, so he sneaked back and wrote the death message in lipstick on the toilet paper.
 Under the rules, the victim had to stay where he or she was.
 For the next five hours the islanders looked for the murder victim.
 They were all hungry, but Woollcott refused to serve dinner.
 Finally at 11 p.m.
 Alice Duer Miller was discovered in the john.

 Woollcott, who played the district attorney, immediately fingered the lightly educated Marx because he had written “YOU ARE DED.”
 Then he stormed off to bed.

-Marx once caught tourists on shore looking through binoculars at Woollcott swimming and mistaking him for Marie Dressler, a homely, heavyweight comedienne.
+Marx once caught tourists on shore looking through binoculars at Woollcott swimming.
+To Marx’s delight, they mistook Woollcott for Marie Dressler, a homely, heavyweight comedienne.

 The Neshobe Islanders fought for and protected their privacy.
 Though the Vermonters didn’t bother them, the tourists did.